Hủ Tiếu Nam Vang Recipe

 Vietnamese Pork And Prawn Clear

-You might be surprised by the simplicity of the required tools for this recipe.
+You will be surprised by the simplicity of the required tools for this recipe.
 All of them are basic kitchenware that everyone has.

 All Basic Kitchenware